apankrat/note-detector/README.md

 # Piano note detector

-Quick and fairly simple code to do a detection of a single piano note based on a raw audio data.
+Quick and fairly simple code for real-time detection of single piano notes in audio signal.

 Works by finding a consensus between 3 different pitch detection algorithms and using a state machine to detect, confirm and track a sustained note.